-- When we say "you" we mean the person who is answering the question (most of the time, a parent). - When we say "child" we mean the child who is getting services from the state.
+- When we say "you" we mean the person who is answering the question (most of the time, a parent). - When we say "family member" we mean the person who is getting services from the state.

-Are you or your child always able to contact the case manager/service coordinator when you want?
+Are you or your family member always able to contact the case manager/service coordinator when you want?

-NCI tells us 5 out of every 10 people said they or their child are always able to contact the case manager/service coordinator when they want.
+NCI tells us 6 out of every 10 people said they are always able to contact the case manager/service coordinator when they want.

 Does the case manager/service coordinator always respect your family's choices and opinions?

 NCI tells us 7 out of every 10 people said the case manager/service coordinator always respects their family's choices and opinions.

-Are you or your child always able to contact his/her support workers when you want?
+Are you or your family member always able to contact his/her support workers when you want?

-NCI tells us 5 out of every 10 people said they are always able to contact child when they want.
+NCI tells us 6 out of every 10 people said they are always able to contact support workers when they want.